DISH Network Review

 DISH’s satellite internet performance is tough to gauge, because your location will determine whether you’re connected with HughesNet or Viasat.
-In our review of the Best Satellite Internet, we found that HughesNet is the best provider for speed and reliability, consistently meeting or exceeding its promise of 25 Mbps speeds.
+In our review of the best satellite internet, we found that HughesNet is the best provider for speed and reliability, consistently meeting or exceeding its promise of 25 Mbps speeds.
 Viasat does have the edge in data limits, beating out HughesNet’s 50 GB limit with a cap of 150 GB — necessary if you spend a lot of time streaming video.

 DISH also has some of the best installation services on the market.
 It provides a 75-minute window for when your technician will arrive, and you can track the exact time on DISH’s website.
-DISH’s closest satellite competitor, DIRECTV, doesn’t offer the same specificity, advising you only to “set aside several hours” for installation.
+DISH’s closest satellite competitor, DIRECTV, doesn’t offer the same specificity, advising you to “set aside several hours” for installation.

 It’s true that DISH’s customer support is some of the best in the business, as well: Support is available 24/7, and DISH was the only internet provider to receive a five-star rating from J.D.
 Power in customer service.

-DISH Network vs. Verizon 4G LTE
+DISH vs. Verizon 4G LTE

 Unfortunately, speeds and data limits for 4G Mobile Broadband providers are generally on the lower end.
 Verizon offers anywhere between 5 and 12 Mbps on its 4G LTE plan, slower than HughesNet and roughly on par with Viasat.
 And while Verizon advertises Unlimited data with its $75 Mobile Hotspot plan, it’s unlimited in the same way that DISH’s service is: Once you surpass 15 GB in your billing cycle, it slows your speeds down to around 600 Kbps — a far cry from the 50 GB and 150 GB limits of HughesNet and Viasat.

-DISH Network vs. Fixed Wireless
+DISH vs. Fixed wireless

-Another popular option for homes in rural areas, fixed wireless beams data from an access point like a mounted tower to a reception device in your home.
+Another popular option for homes in rural areas, fixed wireless beams data from an access point, like a mounted tower, to a reception device in your home.
 These are usually small dishes or antennas installed on the outside of your home.
 The primary benefit to fixed wireless internet is that data caps tend to be much higher than with satellite internet, with many plans offering truly unlimited service.
-Activities like streaming HD video or online gaming tend to eat up the most data, so if these are some of your primary activities, fixed wireless may be the best option for you.
+Activities like streaming HD video and online gaming tend to eat up the most data, so if these are some of your primary activities, fixed wireless may be the best option for you.

-The Bottom Line - DISH Network Satellite Internet Review
+DISH Network Satellite Internet FAQ